michaelwschultz/virgo/readme.md

 - No collision detection
 - I could go on and on, but hey... it's a work in progress

-If you REALLY want to check out what I've finished so far you can run the game in the simulator now by starting a python server inside the root directory.
+If you REALLY want to check out what I've finished so far you can run the game in the simulator now by running:

-`$ python -m SimpleHTTPServer`
+`npm start`